 he lost something even more elusive and valuable, he lost his love for the sport.
 Mentally, he had thrown in the towel and retired, right there and then, standing on the shipping docks in Miami.
 He just didn't know

-Two trucks came lumbering down the dock, a dually pulling a box trailer and the other a 35' Cigarette Race Boat called Dry
+Two trucks came lumbering down the dock, a dually pulling a box trailer and the other a 35' Cigarette Race Boat called Dry Martini.
+The

-could ask, "Carlo, where should I leave the boat?"
+"Carlo, where should I leave the boat?"
 Dr. Carlo Bonomi had been waiting at the shipping docks to watch as his team hardware got loaded onto freighters bound for Argentina, the next stop on the UIM tour.

 He answered curtly, "Get it out of my sight.
 Put it around the corner until they are ready to load it on the ship."
-He was a
+He was a young, proud,

-young, proud, arrogant, Italian and handsome.
+arrogant, Italian and handsome.
 A perfect recipe for a World Champion, but one that wasn't accustomed or happy about being anywhere near a freight dock.

 Dr. Bonomi had two great assets in his camp during his early 70's racing campaign.
 He had Richie Powers on the sticks, and along